EntrustCorporation/draft-composite-kem/draft-ounsworth-pq-composite-kem.md

 --- middle

-# Changes in version -01
+# Changes in version -02

-* Sycronized terminology with I-D.draft-driscoll-pqt-hybrid-terminology-01.
-* Changed CompositeCiphertextValue from BIT STRING to OCTET STRING.
-* Explicit composite combinations defined and ASN.1 module updated
+* Removed all references to generic composite.
+* Added selection criteria note about requesting new explicit combinations.

 # Introduction {#sec-intro}